 In both cases an individual's right to obtain access is subject to the grounds set out in HPP 6 that permit an organisation to lawfully refuse access.

 1.2 Forms of access

-The Act enables an individual to request health information collected on or after 1 July 2002 in a number of ways.
+The Act enables an individual to request health information collected by a private sector organisation on or after 1 July 2002 in a number of ways.
 Access can be by way of:

 - the provision of a copy of the health information

 - the provision of an accurate summary, instead of a copy, if the organisation and the individual agree that a summary is appropriate; or